mikerybka/fileserver/README.md

 # fileserver

 `fileserver` is a simple linux utility that serves local files over HTTPS.
-Let's Encrypt is used to automatically generate certificates.
+Let's Encrypt is used to automatically generate SSL certificates.

 ## Install